offalynne/Input/docs/3.5/Functions-(Gamepad).md

 The returned array contains integers that correspond the GameMaker's native [virtual button/axis constants](https://docs2.yoyogames.com/source/_build/3_scripting/4_gml_reference/controls/gamepad%20input/index.html).
 These values indicate what buttons/axes have been mapped for the target gamepad.

 If there is no gamepad connected for the given index, an empty array will be returned.
-If the gamepad has no recognised mapping then all GameMaker constants are returned in the array.
+If no mapping was applied to the gamepad (typically due to the gamepad not being covered by the SDL2 database) then all GameMaker constants are returned in the array.

 &nbsp;